japila-books/apache-spark-internals/docs/webui/JettyUtils.md

 `createRedirectHandler`...FIXME

-NOTE: `createRedirectHandler` is used when link:spark-webui-SparkUI.adoc#initialize[SparkUI] and Spark Standalone's `MasterWebUI` are requested to initialize.
+NOTE: `createRedirectHandler` is used when spark-webui-SparkUI.md#initialize[SparkUI] and Spark Standalone's `MasterWebUI` are requested to initialize.